Dobelong/BetterVanillaPirates/readme.md

 # Better Vanilla Pirates for Endless Sky

+## 2.2 (in progress)

+Dobelong here!
+I'm carrying on the work ZBok started until they come back.
+Do you dislike your heavy warships flying like fighters after the entire universe got reworked?
+I got you!

 ## 2.1

 2.0 did not have Mk II Navy ships as they aren't purchasable in vanilla.